 David Williams, PhD - University of Michigan: Professor of Anesthesiology, Medicine, Psychiatry & Psychology; Associate Director of the Chronic Pain and Fatigue Research Center, Ann Arbor, MI

 Providers & Nurses

-This training will meet the continuing education requirements for pain and symptom management in the state of Michigan for medical license renewals.
-Nurses in Michigan may use CME credits towards re-licensure.
+This training will meet the continuing education requirements for pain and symptom management in the state of Michigan for medical license renewals and the LARA training requirements for providers prescribing opioids and other controlled substances.

-This Live activity, Advanced Pain Management Workshops, from 02/15/2018 - 02/15/2019, has been reviewed and is acceptable for up to 6.25 Elective credit(s) by the American Academy of Family Physicians.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Approval Number: 80002
+This Live activity, Treating Pain and Addiction, from 02/16/2021 - 02/15/2022, has been reviewed and is acceptable for up to 6.25 Prescribed credit(s) by the American Academy of Family Physicians.
+Providers should claim only the credit commensurate with the extent of their participation in the activity.

 Registered or certified medical assistants can submit copies of their agendas and certificates of completion to their certification entity to obtain continuing education credit.